SammyLord/jitphone/README.md

 ## 📄 License

-MIT License - see LICENSE file for details
+SPL-R5 License - see LICENSE file for details

 ## 🙋 FAQ